ugur99/local-path-provisioner-pv-metrics-exporter/deployment/README.md

 You can apply the deployment files in the [deployment](deployment.yaml) page to your cluster.
 You may want to change the namespace of the resources depending on your cluster configuration/preferences.
 Some environement variables are defined in the deployment files.
 You can change them according to your needs.

 ```
-          # If pushgateway helm release name is different from "pushgateway" OR
+          # If helm release name of pushgateway is different from "pushgateway" OR
-          # your puhsgateway deployment is not in the same namespace as this deployment
+          # you are planning to deploy exporter to different namespace than the one that pushgateway deployed to
-          # then you should specify pushgateway address as an environment variable
+          # then you have to specify pushgateway address as an environment variable
-          # TODO: PUSHGATEWAY_URL VARIABLE NAME WILL BE REPLACED BY PUSHGATEWAY_ADDRESS
-          - name: PUSHGATEWAY_URL
+          - name: PUSHGATEWAY_ADDRESS
             value: "10.99.84.233:9091"

           # If storage class name is different from "local-path" then you